For American teens who are 16, around 20-30% of them have their driver’s license; for those who are 19, that number jumps to around 70%.

 In general, you’ll want to eliminate any driving school that doesn’t have a rating or has one that’s below 4 out of 5 stars.
 If the majority of them are over that rating, feel free to bump that up to 4.5 out of 5 stars to narrow it down further.

-As with every business, it’s inevitable that there will be bad reviews.
+As with every business, there will inevitably be bad reviews.
 You should take some time to sort by worst to best to see what negative aspects there are to a driving school.
 Of course, there will always be unreasonable and disgruntled customers, so take all bad reviews with a grain of salt.

 We’re not saying that DUI driving schools aren’t good, but the demographic isn’t quite right.
 While they can go over the basics with your teenagers, their specialty is in teaching people how to handle alcohol and driving responsibly.